Spanish-speaking Jewish in Uruguay

 What Are Their Needs?

-The Jews have a wonderful understanding of their connection with the Abrahamic covenant.
-However, they also have a history of rejecting Jesus Christ as Messiah, the one who has fulfilled that covenant.
-Pray that as the Gospel is shared, it will not be viewed as anti-Semitic, but rather as the fulfillment of what God promised humanity through Abraham centuries ago.
+The Jews have a wonderful understanding of their connection with the Abrahamic Covenant.
+However, they also have a history of rejecting Jesus Christ as Messiah, often because of atrocities by Christians, such as the Inquisition.

 Prayer Points

-Ask the Lord of the harvest to send forth loving Christians to work among the Jewish communities.
+Ask the Lord of the harvest to send forth loving Christ followers to work among the Jewish communities in Uruguay.

-Ask the Holy Spirit to grant wisdom and favor to the missions agencies that are focusing on the Jews of North and South America.
+Ask the Holy Spirit to grant wisdom and favor to the mission agencies that are focusing on the Jewish people in South America.

 Pray that the Jewish people will understand that Jesus is the long-awaited Messiah.